lancedb/lance/docs/integrations/tf.rst

         filter="split = 'train' AND collected_time > timestamp '2020-01-01'",
         batch_size=256)

 By default, Lance will infer the Tensor spec from the projected columns.
-You can also specify `tf.TensorSpec` manually.
+You can also specify :class:`tf.TensorSpec` manually.

 .. code-block:: python